Pyramidal alkene: Examples

 The compound tetradehydrodianthracene, also with a 35° pyramidalization angle, is synthesized in a photochemical cycloaddition of bromoanthracene followed by elimination of hydrogen bromide.

 This compound is very reactive in Diels–Alder reactions due to through-space interactions between the two alkene groups.
 This enhanced reactivity enabled in turn the synthesis of the first-ever Möbius aromat.

 In one study, the strained alkene 4.4 was synthesized with the highest pyramidalizion angles yet, 33.5° and 34.3°.
 This compound is the double Diels–Alder adduct of the diiodocyclophane 4.1 and anthracene 4.3 by reaction in presence of potassium tert-butoxide in refluxing dibutyl ether through a diaryne intermediate 4.2.
 This is a stable compound but will slowly react with oxygen to an epoxide when left standing as a chloroform solution.

 In one study, isolation of a pyramidal alkene is not even possible by matrix isolation at extremely low temperatures unless stabilized by metal coordination:

 A reaction of the diiodide 5.1 in Figure 5 with sodium amalgam in the presence of ethylenebis(triphenylphosphine)platinum(0) does not give the intermediate alkene 5.2 but the platinum stabilized 5.3.
 The sigma bond in this compound is destroyed in reaction with ethanol.

+Isobenzvalene (tricyclo[3.1.0.02,6]hex-1(6)-ene), an isomer of benzene, has been synthesized and trapped by a Diels–Alder reaction with anthracene.

+Dodecahedrane dehydrogenates to C20 fullerene, as well as a variety of partially-unsaturated clusters.
+The latter are thermodynamically quite stable despite extremely pyramidalized alkenes (φ ≈ 40°).